Eating for your Gut Health

 Eating less fruits high in sugar is another very easy modification, and try limiting your eating window time to allow more time for digestion.

-Personally I don’t eat foods from outside my own kitchen.
+Personally I don’t eat foods much from outside my own kitchen.
+Occasionally a Birthday or on vacation I’ll eat some meals out.
 I am truly blessed to have my own personal chef aka my wife!
 We have explored this food protocol together and I wouldn’t be able to do it half as well without her.
 We are a true team and I appreciate her so very much.

 Make a start this week.
 Enjoy a large salad with lots of fixings, it will satisfy your gut buddies and you’ll have some left over for the next day!